 How to participate remotely during the COVID-19 pandemic

-If you would like to speak during the public comment period, you will need to connect to the meeting via your computer/internet or by phone.
+If you would like to speak during the public comment period, you will need to attend in-person or connect to the meeting via your computer/internet or by phone.

 If you would like to provide public testimony or public comment but are not able to participate during the meeting, please send your comments at least two days prior to the hearing to: